Clustering Lat Lon data in Pyspark.

-- Calculate the Haversine distance (in KMS) between city cluster and the city coordinates using the custom build python UDF function.
+- Calculate the Haversine distance (in KMS) between the city cluster and the city coordinates using the custom build python UDF function.

-- Decide the range in KMS from city cluster where we want to do targeting or exclude.
+- Decide the range in KMS from the city cluster where we want to do targeting or exclude.

 Using geopy we will get the coordinates of the geographic area to start up the map.